each/draft-aname/draft-ietf-dnsop-aname.md

 address records' TTL (or the ANAME TTL if that is smaller); however the exact mechanism for obtaining the target is unspecified, so cache effects or deliberate policies might make the sibling TTL smaller.
-There is a longer discussion of TTL handling in {#ttls}.
+There is a more extended discussion of TTL handling in {#ttls}.

 Secondary servers rely on zone transfers to obtain sibling address records, just like the rest of the zone, and serve them in the usual